The Top 5 Questions Your Candidate Should Be Asking YOU

 January 23, 2023Did You Accidentally Hire a Quiet Quitter?
 Here’s What You Can Do Now

-March 3, 2023To ensure any new hire’s success, it’s important to adequately train, prepare and set expectations for their new role in your company.
+Let’s breakdown how to onboard a #2 Leader.
+Your new #2 Leader (or Integrator/2iC) success is directly connected to how well you train, prepare and set expectations for their role in your company.
 This process is called onboarding, and is a critical part of the hiring process that nurtures your new hire into a happy, contributing member of your team.
+Not sure what is an EOS Integrator?

-The 2iC/Integrator Position Plays a Key role in Your Company
+The #2 Leader Position Plays a Key role in Your Company

 This position is the glue that holds the company together.
 As the Visionary’s counterpart, they will execute the Visionary’s plan, manage the day-to-day responsibilities, and handle any issues that come up.
-The relationship between the Visionary and Integrator/2iC must be tight.
+The relationship between the CEO and COO/#2 Leader/VP/Integrator/2iC (or whatever you call that role!) must be tight.

 During regular business operations, there are bound to be healthy doses of tension from time to time.
 The 2iC/Integrator position is the mediator, tiebreaker, and the one that smooths everything out between team members.

-The Integrator/2iC position has an enormous role within a company.
+The #2 Leader position has an enormous role within a company.
 They must understand the company’s:

 - V/TO (Vision Traction Organizer)